-Abadi lab directed by Dr. Parisa Abadi is located at the 10th floor of the R. L. Smith ME-EM Building at Michigan Tech.
-We are affiliated with the department of Mechanical Engineering-Engineering Mechanics and our members come from a variety of disciplines and backgrounds.
+Abadi lab directed by Dr. Parisa Abadi in the department of Mechanical Engineering-Engineering Mechanics at Michigan Tech is located at the 10th floor of the R. L. Smith ME-EM Building.
+Our members come from a variety of disciplines and backgrounds.
 We are interested in problems at the interface of materials, mechanics, and medicine.
 Our lab explores the biomedical applications of nanomaterials and probes the role of mechanics in tissue engineering and medical devices.
 Visit other pages of this website to learn more about us and feel free to contact us if you have any questions or comments.

 Immaturity of cardiomyocytes derived from induced pluripotent stem cells is an important issue in the field of cell therapeutics.
 In our paper published in Advanced Functional Materials and highlighted on the cover, we develop substrates with multi-scale topography resembling the three-dimensional features of the native heart environment to address the issue of immaturity of cardiomyocytes.
 The results show faster differentiation, enhanced maturity, and improved beating.
 Read the news about our article and group research in Michigan Tech News, Science Daily, Medical Xpress, News Medical, Technology Network , Bioengineer.org, Science Newsline, Medindia, Drugnews.in, and Medicalnewser.com.

-Congratulations to Dr. Abadi and Dr. Hill for publication of their paper in Advanced Functional Materials.
+Congratulations to Dr. Abadi and Dr. Hill for publication of their paper in Advanced Functional Materials which is featured on the cover.
 The paper reports novel techniques for using biophysical and biomechanical cues in production of mature cardiomyocytes derived from induced pluripotent stem cells.